-This is a situation where you are riding on the right side BESIDE a slow moving vehicle and then it unexpectedly makes a right turn into you.
-The driver might be trying to enter the driveway, Side street or a parking lot.
+This is a situation where you are riding on the right side next to a slow moving vehicle and then it unexpectedly makes a right turn into you.
+The driver might be trying to enter the driveway, side street or a parking lot.

 What Causes the Other Right Hook